 Expenses.
 Currently, our primary operating expenses include director fees and expenses, professional fees, compensation expense, and general and administrative fees.
+During 2014, we incurred non-recurring expenses, including settlement expenses of \$0.5 million, and legal expenses of \$0.1 million related to the various legal proceedings described in Item 3 above.
 During 2013, we incurred non-recurring expenses, including settlement expenses of \$0.5 million, and legal expenses of \$0.2 million related to the various legal proceedings described in Item 3 above.
 During 2012, we did not incur any non-recurring expenses.
-During 2011, we incurred non-recurring expenses, including settlement expenses, related to various legal proceedings of \$0.3 million, as well as offering costs of \$0.4 million.

 Operating Activities.
 We use cash to make new investments and follow-on investments in our existing portfolio companies.
 We record these investments at cost on the applicable trade date.
 Realized gains or losses are computed using the specific identification method.
 On an ongoing basis, we carry our investments in our financial statements at fair value, as determined by our board of directors.
 See "-Critical Accounting Policies - Valuation of Investments" below.
-As of December 31, 2013, we had invested 40.7% of our net assets in securities of portfolio companies that constituted qualifying investments under the 1940 Act.
-At that time, we had invested 1.3% by value in shares of common stock, 24.7% in membership interests in limited liability companies, and 14.7% in various debt instruments.
+As of December 31, 2014, we had invested 51.4% of our net assets in securities of portfolio companies that constituted qualifying investments under the 1940 Act.
+At that time, we had invested 13.6% by value in shares of common stock, 27.7% in membership interests in limited liability companies, and 13.0% in various debt instruments.

+Commitments.
 Under certain circumstances, we make follow-on investments in some of our portfolio companies.
-As of December 31, 2013, we had no outstanding commitments to our portfolio company investments.
+As of December 31, 2014, we had no outstanding commitments to our portfolio company investments.

 Financing Activities.
 From time to time, we use leverage to finance a portion of our investments.
 We then repay such debt from the sale of portfolio securities.
 Under the 1940 Act, we have the ability to borrow funds and issue debt securities or preferred stock that are referred to as senior securities, subject to certain restrictions including an overall limitation on the amount of outstanding debt, or leverage, relative to equity of 1:1.
 Because of the nature and size of our portfolio investments, we periodically borrow funds to make qualifying investments in order to maintain our qualification as a RIC.
-During 2013 and 2012, we borrowed such funds by accessing a margin account with a securities brokerage firm.
+During 2014 and 2013, we borrowed such funds by accessing a margin account with a securities brokerage firm.
 We invest the proceeds of these margin loans in high-quality securities such as U.S. Treasury securities until they are repaid.
 We refer to these high-quality investments as "restricted assets" because they are not generally available for investment in portfolio companies under the terms of borrowing.
 If, in the future, we cannot borrow funds to make such qualifying investments at the end of any future quarter, we may not qualify as a RIC and would become subject to corporate-level income tax on our net investment income and realized capital gains, if any.
 In addition, our distributions to stockholders would be taxable as ordinary dividends to the extent paid from earnings and profits.
 See "Federal Income Tax Considerations."